Post-graduation work permit

 • Digital photo as per the IRCC specifications.

-• Filled out the application form “Application to Change Conditions, Extend my Stay or Remain in Canada as a Worker [IMM5710]”
+• Fill out the application form "Application to Change Conditions, Extend my Stay or Remain in Canada as a Worker [IMM5710]" (for applicants with a valid study permit).
+Before you start your application, read the Guide on how to apply for a work permit inside Canada.

-• This form is to be filled out online.
+• Both IMM 5710 and IMM 1295 are to be filled out online.
 To sign the form, type in your full name.
 Once the application is filled out and verified, click “Validate”.
 After validating, the form will be locked out for any changes.
 Do not print off and/or rescan this form.

 • Family Information Form (IMM5707) if it appears on your document checklist.